Power Distributions: Local Authorities & Sustainable Energy

 Caroline Kuzemko: 'A View from the Bottom Up: Local Energy Government'

 Project PeopleCaroline Kuzemko is the principle investigator working on this project.
 She is an academic with 10 years’ experience in researching the political economy of energy and currently holds an Economics and Social Research Council (ESRC) Future Research Leaders Fellowship.
-She is an Assistant Professor in the Department of Politics and International Studies at the University of Warwick and sits on the West Midlands Combined Authority Policy Commission on energy.
-She previously worked for UBS in equities for 8 years.
+She is an Assistant Professor in the Department of Politics and International Studies at the University of Warwick, and sat on the West Midlands Combined Authority Policy Commission on energy.
+She previously worked as Head of Latin American Equity Sales for UBS in London.

 For information on the project please email: Caroline Kuzemko